-In a letter sent today, the ACLU of Colorado urged the Roaring Fork School Board to adopt a policy prohibiting the current practice of School Resource Officers (SROs) collaborating with Immigrations and Customs Enforcement (ICE).
+In a letter dated March 17, 2011, the ACLU of Colorado urged the Roaring Fork School Board to adopt a policy prohibiting the current practice of School Resource Officers (SROs) collaborating with Immigrations and Customs Enforcement (ICE).

 School resources officers are employed by local police departments to work in schools to promote school safety and build stronger relations between law enforcement, students and the local community.
 According to press accounts, it has recently come to light that one or more SROs working within the Roaring Fork School District have been directly collaborating with ICE.
 The ACLU says this collaboration threatens the sense of safety and security that immigrant students – whether documented or undocumented – have a right to feel in public school.